AliT-Hammoud/karabiner/README.md

 1. Install & start [Karabiner Elements](https://karabiner-elements.pqrs.org/)
 1. Clone this repository
-1. Delete the default `~/.config/karabiner` folder
+2. open the repo for the `karabiner`
+3. builds the `karabiner.json` from the `rules.ts`.
+4. run the command `yarn run watch`
+5. Copy the content of `karabiner.json` where edited
+6. open using visual studio `code ~/.config/karabiner/` folder
+7. paste the content in the `karabiner.json`

-1. Create a symlink with `ln -s ~/github/mxstbr/karabiner ~/.config` (where `~/github/mxstbr/karabiner` is your local path to where you cloned the repository) (Not Working we need to handle the copy past from the local karabiner.json to the ~/.config karabiner folder)
+3. Create a symlink with `ln -s ~/github/mxstbr/karabiner ~/.config` (where `~/github/mxstbr/karabiner` is your local path to where you cloned the repository) (Not Working we need to handle the copy past from the local karabiner.json to the ~/.config karabiner folder)
-1. [Restart karabiner_console_user_server](https://karabiner-elements.pqrs.org/docs/manual/misc/configuration-file-path/) with `` launchctl kickstart -k gui/$(id -u)/org.pqrs.service.agent.karabiner_console_user_server ``
+4. [Restart karabiner_console_user_server](https://karabiner-elements.pqrs.org/docs/manual/misc/configuration-file-path/) with `` launchctl kickstart -k gui/$(id -u)/org.pqrs.service.agent.karabiner_console_user_server ``

 ## Development